metisjs/metis-ui/src/components/tooltip/index.en-US.md

 ---
 title: Tooltip
+description: A simple text popup tip.
 group:
   title: Data Display
   order: 4
 ---

-A simple text popup tip.

 ## When To Use